Certificate Overview

 Take course(s) to complete at least 5 Δ’s (deltas)

 You must complete 5 total Δ’s (deltas) by taking Delta-approved courses.
 Most Delta-approved courses count as 1 or 2 Δ’s.
 All of our course listings indicate how they satisfy this requirement.
-See “what are delta’s” in the FAQ for more information.
+See “What are delta’s” in the FAQ for more information.

 Complete the Delta Internship